hismailbulut/Neoray/README.md

 NeoraySet KeyZoomIn     <C-kPlus>
 NeoraySet KeyZoomOut    <C-kMinus>
 ```

+NOTE: The old neoray_* options are deprecated and will be removed soon.
 ___
 ### font
 Neoray respects your guifont option, finds the font and loads it.
 If it can't